-This unit is capable of low ambient cooling without a kit ONLY when using the Infinity control.
+This unit is capable of low ambient cooling without a kit ONLY when using a complete Infinity system.
 A low ambient kit is not required, and the outdoor fan motor does not need to be replaced for Infinity controlled low ambient operation.
-The Infinity Control provides an automatic evaporator coil freeze protection algorithm that eliminates the need for an evaporator freeze thermostat.
+The Infinity Control provides an automatic evaporator coil freeze protection algorithm that eliminates the the need for an evaporator freeze thermostat.
 Low ambient cooling must be enabled in the User Interface set up.
-Fan may not begin to cycle until about $40^{\circ}\text{F}/4.44^{\circ}\text{C}$ OAT.
+Fan may not begin to cycle until about 40°F (4.44°C) OAT.
 Fan will cycle based on coil and outdoor air temperature.
+A crankcase heater must be installed.
+See Product Data for accessory part numbers on appropriate unit size and series.